redSlug/token-randomizer/README.md

 # Token Randomizer

-A web application that selects a ranom token in a user provided image.
+A web application that selects a random token in a user provided image.

 ## Local Development